 Puppies, however, need to consume more food than adults due to their rapid growth.

 The best diet for a Borzoi is a high-quality dog food appropriate for the dog’s age that is either commercially manufactured or home-prepared with your veterinarian’s supervision and approval.

 Because of the risk of bloat, avoid strenuous exercise before or after feeding your Borzoi.

 Borzoi dogs are usually healthy, but breeders must screen the dogs for health conditions, including elbow and hip dysplasia, osteochondritis dissecans, and progressive retinal atrophy.

 Brush your Borzoi’s teeth daily and regularly check its floppy ears to ensure it’s not developing an ear infection.

 Like other large dogs with deep chests, they can experience bloat, a sudden and potentially deadly stomach condition.
-If you own a Borzoi, it’s important to educate yourself on the symptoms of bloat and what to do if your dog experiences them.
+If you own a Borzoi, it’s essential to educate yourself on the symptoms of bloat and what to do if your dog experiences them.

-Sighthounds like Borzois also are more sensitive to anesthesia than other breeds.
+Sighthounds like Borzois are also more sensitive to anesthesia than other breeds.